mez/ionic2-github-repo-fetch/README.md

 #Possible future updates
 * replace html templates with jade.
+* add tests to show examples of testing.

 ###### Open an issue if you want to see something added or have any questions/suggestions!